syedqasimjan/BPC_Booking_System/README.md

 # Boost Physio Clinic Booking System

 A Java-based application for managing physiotherapy appointments at Boost Physio Clinic in Toronto, Canada.
-The system supports booking, canceling, marking appointments as attended, generating reports, and creating UML diagrams.
+The system supports booking, canceling, marking appointments as attended and generating reports.

-## Running the Program

-- **Main.java**: Loads availability time ranges from `timetable.txt`, generates a report, and creates a UML diagram.
-    - Run with: `java -cp target/classes;path/to/plantuml.jar com.bpc.booking.Main`
-- **MenuBasedMain.java**: Provides an interactive menu for managing appointments, including viewing the availability timetable, adding/removing patients, and changing appointments.
-    - Run with: `java -cp target/classes;path/to/plantuml.jar com.bpc.booking.MenuBasedMain`

 ## Data Files